-The Company reserves the right to consult with relevant health professionals for further advice and may choose to seek comment from the educational institution or school attended by the child or young person.
+Brighter Futures for Children reserves the right to consult with relevant health professionals for further advice and may choose to seek comment from the educational institution or school attended by the child or young person.

-8. Application and Review Process
+8. Application and review process